fuyu0425/Fastmail-Sieve-Sync/README.md

 1. Enable Catch-all address for your domain.
 2. Use tools to generate random addresses for your domain.
-3. Generate Sieve rules automatically to drop mails sent to disabled maksed addressed.
+3. Generate Sieve rules automatically to drop mails sent to disabled masked email addresses.

-Hope we don't need to this tool anymore in the future when the offical API allows us to set the domain we want.
+Hope we don't need to this tool anymore in the future when the official API allows us to set the domain we want.

 ## Note
 This project is mainly a POC.